The 20 Best Places to Live in the Mountains in the U.S.

 11. Leadville, Colorado

 Many of the mountain towns in Colorado are predominantly ski resorts that attract the rich and famous, and many of these locations are expensive in terms of property prices and the overall cost of living.
-One of the affordable mountain towns in Leadville is Colorado, which is home to around 30,000 people.
+One of the affordable mountain towns is Leadville in Colorado, which is home to around 30,000 people.

 10. Ogden, Utah

 In terms of affordability, Livability says that Ogden, Utah, is one of the best mountain locations.
-This town is located just 35 minutes north of Salt Lake City, and it sits at an elevation of 4,280 feet.
-Ogden is surrounded by thousands of acres of national forest, and it is the gateway to Powder Mountain, Snowbasin, and Nordic Valley.
+This town is located just 35 minutes north of Salt Lake City and sits at an elevation of 4,280 feet.
+Thousands of acres of national forest surround Ogden, and it is the gateway to Powder Mountain, Snowbasin, and Nordic Valley.

 The surrounding landscape gives visitors access to miles of hiking trails and a wide range of outdoor activities, such as mountain biking, skiing, and water sports.
 Despite the rural surroundings, Ogden has plenty going on all year round.
 There are also plenty of employment opportunities in the area, and the house prices are significantly lower than in nearby Salt Lake City.
 Ogden is home to approximately 84,000 people.